MicheleGennari/SignalDoctor/Readme.md

+#Signal Doctor

-Native Android app to scan Noise, Phone and Wifi signal, storing data in a database.
+##Native Android app to scan Noise, Phone and Wifi signal, storing data in a database.